rgopika2715/SCT_DS_01/README.md

 The goal is to understand how population is distributed across different age categories.

 🎯 Objective
-To visualize categorical data using a bar chart.
+1.To visualize categorical data using a bar chart.
-To understand age-wise population distribution.
+2.To understand age-wise population distribution.
-To present data clearly using colors and labels.
+3.To present data clearly using colors and labels.

 📂 Dataset
 Source: Public demographic statistics
 Data Type: Categorical (Age Groups)
 Categories:
-0–14 years
+1.0–14 years
-15–64 years
+2.15–64 years
-65+ years
+3.65+ years

 ⚙️ Technologies Used
 🐍 Python – Used for writing the program and handling logic